quicoto/mastodon-cache-buster/README.md

 ## How to run

-1. Chang the permissions of the script
+1. Change the permissions of the script
    1. `chmod u+x purge-headers.sh`
 2. Run it:
    1. `./purge-headers.sh`